nevermined-io/docs-legacy/docs/Specs.md

 ## Attribution

-The DID, META, SLA, EXEC & PROV specs are an evolution of [Ocean Protocol Enhancement Proposals - OEPs](https://github.com/oceanprotocol/OEPs/).
+Some of the Specs are an evolution of
+[Ocean Protocol Enhancement Proposals - OEPs](https://github.com/oceanprotocol/OEPs/).